han254/Akan-naming/README.md

 * In the web application,input your date, month and year of birth.
 * click submit to view your Akan name as per your day of birth.

-## Known Bugs

-My website is not responsive to all the devices, but with time am looking forward to make it responsive for all devices.

 ## Technologies Used
 * Git
 * HTML